Colorado Army National Guard

 The Colorado Army National Guard is a component of the United States Army, United States National Guard, and Colorado National Guard.
 Nationwide, the Army National Guard comprises approximately one half of the US Army's available combat forces and approximately one third of its support organization.
 National coordination of various state National Guard units is maintained through the National Guard Bureau.

 Colorado Army National Guard units are trained and equipped as part of the United States Army.
 The same ranks and insignia are used and National Guardsmen are eligible to receive all United States military awards.
 The Colorado Guard also bestows a number of state awards for local services rendered in or to the state of Colorado.

-The Colorado Army National Guard is composed of over 3500 soldiers, maintaining 30 armories in 24 communities (as of 1999).
+As of 2026, the Colorado Army National Guard is composed of nearly 4,000 soldiers.